Director of the Office of Federal Affairs

-Maritza is passionate about public service and justice for underserved individuals.
-She currently serves on the Board of Directors of both the Hispanic Bar Association of the District of Columbia (HBA-DC) and the National Immigrant Women’s Advocacy Project (NIWAP) at American University Washington College of Law.
-In 2019, Maritza was named one of the Hispanic National Bar Association's Top Lawyers Under 40 in 2019, recognizing her outstanding record of public service and professional excellence.
+Maritza is passionate about public service and giving back to her community.
+She currently serves on the Board of Directors of the Hispanic Bar Association of the District of Columbia (HBA-DC) and the National Immigrant Women’s Advocacy Project (NIWAP) at American University Washington College of Law.
+In 2019, Maritza was named one of the Hispanic National Bar Association's Top Lawyers Under 40 in recognition of her outstanding record of public service and professional excellence.
 Maritza is an alumna of New Leaders Council (Oakland), Justice Policy Network, The Opportunity Agenda’s Communications Institute, Women’s Media Center Progressive Women's Voices media and leadership training program, and the Harvard Kennedy School Executive Education Program for leaders of social justice movements.

 A criminal justice policy expert, Maritza has been featured in various media outlets including The Washington Post, The New York Times, Los Angeles Times, The Wall Street Journal, Politico, Roll Call, The Boston Globe, CNN, USA Today, Chicago Tribune, The Takeaway, Latino USA, and more.
 She is licensed to practice law in the District of Columbia and in the state of California.